Xabaril/BeatPulse/README.md

                    options.BeatPulsePath = "health"; // default hc
                 }).UseStartup<Startup>().Build();
 ```

-4. Configure *BeatPulse* middleware and the liveness libraries to be used or add a custom check.
+4. Add *BeatPulseService* and set the liveness libraries to be used

 ``` csharp
     services.AddBeatPulse(setup =>